UWEcoCAR/UW-Infotainment-Summary/index.md

 ##Apply
 You are highly encouraged to __[apply here](http://goo.gl/forms/DbPqCebwa7)__ as soon as possible before the team fills up.

-After applying contact Jake Garrison directly at <jakehgarrison@gmail.com> to say hi, share a resume, provide some info on past projects or outline what you want to get out of this.
+After applying email <uw.infotainment@gmail.com> to say hi, share a resume, provide some info on past projects or outline what you want to get out of this.

 #### 2016 Chevrolet Camaro